One tiny computer,

 "My mind is blown by the possibilities available with micro:bits.
 Our school just got funding, and this is where I want to see it go!"

-Thanks to CanCode, Kids Code Jeunesse is working to make sure every Canadian teacher has the opportunity to learn to code and is encouraging all educatiors to implement code into their classroom.
+Thanks to CanCode, Kids Code Jeunesse has been able to make sure every Canadian teacher has the opportunity to learn to code and is encouraging all educators to implement code into their classroom.

 Want to revisit what was learned in class, maybe even try some of the more advanced challenges or perhaps pick up where the workshop left off if there wasn't time to cover everything?
 We have them plus a few other goodies online and ready for you to use: